Nine years of UMPC evolution: a performance comparison of 12 devices

 Few notes:

-1. Performance of Iris Xe (One-Netbook OneGx1 Pro) was just outstanding as of 2021.
+1. Performance of Iris Xe (One-Netbook OneGx1 Pro i7) was just outstanding as of 2021.

-2. The performance of the Radeon 780M (GPD Win Mini) has almost doubled compared to the Iris Xe.
+2. The performance of the Radeon 890M (GPD Win Mini 2025) has doubled compared to the Iris Xe.

 3. Tiger Lake supports Thunderbolt 4, which allows to connect eGPU to the UMPC. eGPU can improve 3D performance of OneGx1 Pro by at least 4 times.
 See details here: Benchmarking OneGx1 Pro with eGPU.